 As further described in the section above, the Information We Collect About You, we may collect personal information from the following sources: directly from you; advertising networks; data analytics providers; social networks; internet service providers; operating systems and platforms; government entities (e.g., if we were to receive a subpoena); data brokers; other customers (e.g., a referral); franchisees; other Authority Brands companies; marketing companies; and financial institutions (e.g., notifying us if your loan to purchase a product has gone through or sometimes requesting information from us about the product that you wish to purchase).

 Under the CCPA, a “sale” includes disclosing or making available personal information to a third-party in exchange for monetary or other benefits or value.
 We do not disclose your information to third parties in exchange for monetary compensation; we may disclose or make available certain categories of personal information to third parties in exchange for a benefit, such as when we make browsing information available to third party ad companies (through third party tags on our Site) in order to improve and measure our ad campaigns and reach customers and potential customers with more relevant ads and content.
 As defined by the CCPA, we may “sell” the categories of personal information set forth above; as indicated in the table, our “sale” of your personal information is largely for advertising purposes.

 We do not knowingly sell any personal information of persons under the age of 16.

 Business and Commercial Purposes for Which We Use Your Information

-We use and disclose your information for the business and commercial purposes set forth above in this policy.
+We use and disclose your information for the business and commercial purposes set forth above in this Policy under the section entitled, How We Use Your Information.
 In summary, we use your information for transactional purposes (e.g., providing our services to you), administrative purposes, legal, customer service, marketing/advertising, and analytics, as described above in more detail.
-For each of these purposes, we may disclose your information to service providers and third parties to assist us with these functions.
+For each of these purposes, we may disclose your information to the service providers and third parties described above to assist us with these functions.

 California Residents’ Rights